+Remote Direct Memory Access (RDMA)
-RDMA (Remote Direct Memory Access) is a new technology designed to solve the high latency problem of server-side data processing in network applications.
-With RDMA data transfers directly from one computer's memory to another without the intervention of either's operating system.
-This allows for high bandwidth, low latency network communication and is particularly suitable for use in massively parallel computer environments.
-RDMA allows the transfer of data directly into the storage space of another computer, reducing or eliminating the need for multiple copies of the data during transmission.
-This frees up memory bandwidth and CPU cycles to greatly improve system performance.
-Figure 12 shows the principles of the RDMA protocol.

-There are three different transports for the RDMA protocol: Infiniband, iWarp and RoCEv1/RoCEv2.
+- 20 RDMA is a new technology designed to solve the high latency problem of server-side data processing - 21 in network applications.
+With RDMA data transfers directly from one computer's memory to - another without the intervention of either's operating system.
+This allows for high bandwidth, low - 23 latency network communication and is particularly suitable for use in massively parallel computer - 24 environments.
+Figure 12 shows the principles of the RDMA protocol. - There are three different transports for the RDMA protocol: Infiniband, iWarp and RoCEv1/RoCEv2. - 26 Infiniband

-Infiniband

-In 2000, the InfiniBand Trade Association (IBTA) released the initial support for RDMA, Infiniband, which is a network technology customized for RDMA through a specific hardware design to ensure the reliability of data transmission.
-InfiniBand allows RDMA to directly read and write the memory of remote nodes.
-Infiniband is a unique network solution requiring specific Infiniband switches and Infiniband interface cards.
+- 27 In 2000, the InfiniBand Trade Association (IBTA) released the initial Infiniband specification with - 28 support for RDMA.
+Infiniband is tailored for an efficient hardware design that ensures reliable data

-iWarp

-An RDMA protocol that runs over TCP, allowing it to traverse the Internet and wide area, has been defined by the IETF and is known as iWarp.
-In addition to the wide area, iWarp also allows RDMA to run over a standard Ethernet network and within a data center.
-While iWarp can be implemented in software, to obtain the desired performance of RDMA special iWarp enabled NIC card are used.

-RoCE (RDMA over Converged Ethernet)
+Figure 12 - Working principle of RDMA

-In April 2010, the IBTA released the RoCEv1 specification, which augments the Infiniband Architecture Specification with the capability of supporting InfiniBand over Ethernet (IBoE).
-The RoCEv1 standard specifies an Infiniband network layer directly on top of the Ethernet link layer.
-Consequently, the RoCEv1 specification does not support IP routing.
-Since Infiniband relies on a lossless physical transport, the RoCEv1 specification depends on a lossless Ethernet environment.
+- transmission and direct access to the memory of remote nodes.
+Infiniband is a unique network solution requiring specific Infiniband switches and Infiniband interface cards. - 3 iWarp - 4 iWarp is an RDMA protocol, defined by the IETF in 2014 to run over TCP.
+Using TCP as a transport - 5 allows iWarp to traverse the Internet and wide area as well as a standard Ethernet network and - 6 within a data center.
+While iWarp can be implemented in software, to obtain the desired - 7 performance within the data center specialized iWarp NICs card are used. - 8 RDMA over Converged Ethernet (RoCE) - 9 In April 2010, the IBTA released the RoCEv1 specification, which augments the Infiniband - Architecture Specification with the capability of supporting InfiniBand over Ethernet (IBoE).
+The - 11 RoCEv1 standard specifies an Infiniband network layer directly on top of the Ethernet link layer. - 12 Consequently, the RoCEv1 specification does not support IP routing.
+Since Infiniband relies on a - lossless physical transport, the RoCEv1 specification depends on a lossless Ethernet environment. - 14 Modern data centers tend to use Layer-3 technologies to support large scale and greater traffic - 15 control.
+The RoCEv1 specification required an end-to-end layer-2 Ethernet transport and did not - 16 operate effectively in a layer-3 network.
+In 2014, the IBTA published RoCEv2, which extended - 17 RoCEv1 by replacing the Infiniband Global Routing Header (GRH) with an IP and UDP header.
+Now - 18 that RoCE is routable, it is easily integrated into the preferred data center environment.
+However, - 19 to obtain the desired RDMA performance, the RoCE protocol is offloaded to special network - 20 interface cards.
+These network cards implement the entire RoCEv2 protocol, including the UDP - 21 stack, congestion control and any retransmission mechanisms.
+While UDP is lighter weight than - TCP, the additional support required to make RoCEv2 reliable adds complication to the network - card implementation.
+RoCEv2 still depends upon the Infiniband Transport Protocol, which was - 24 designed to operate in a lossless Infiniband environment, so RoCEv2 still benefits from a lossless - 25 Ethernet environment.

-RoCEv2

-Modern data centers tend to use Layer-3 technologies to support large scale and greater traffic control.
-The RoCEv1 specification required an end-to-end layer-2 Ethernet transport and did not operate effectively in a layer-3 network.
-In 2014, the IBTA published RoCEv2, which extended

-Technology Data Rates (Gbit/s) Latency Key Technology Advantage Disadvantage TCP/IP over Ethernet 10, 25, 40, 50, 56, 100, or 200 500- 1000 ns TCP/IP Socket programming interface Wide application scope, low price, and good compatibility Low network usage, poor average performance, and unstable link transmission rate Infiniband 40, 56, 100, or 200 300- 500 ns InfiniBand network protocol and architecture Verbs programming interface Good performance Large-scale networks not supported, and specific NICs and switches required RoCE/RoCEv2 40, 56, 100, or 200 300- 500 ns InfiniBand network layer or transport layer and Ethernet link layer Verbs programming interface Compatibility with traditional Ethernet technologies, cost- effectiveness, and good performance Specific NICs required Still have many challenges to Omni-Path 100 100 ns OPA network architecture Verbs programming interface Good performance Single manufacturer and specific NICs and switches required